 Recall that you could have misinterpreted what your partner said or meant when you are confused or hurt.
 It often makes things a lot clearer with a simple explanation from them.

-Even if it doesn’t, it will assist you to pause and ask for an explanation rather than react carefully.
+Even if it doesn’t, it will assist you in pausing and asking for an explanation rather than reacting carefully.

 Answer, but don’t respond is a big slogan to remember when you’re puzzled, irritated, or furious.
 Beyond any incident, understand your communication styles’ natural similarities and variances and how every one of you tends to react to irritation, deception, or conflict.